Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-docx-template.rst

 There are two parameters:

-1. DOCX document content
+1. DOCX template file
 2. Template data

-In the first parameter *'DOCX document content'* we specified file content of a template from the output of the previous action.
+In the first parameter *'DOCX template file'* we specified file content of a template from the output of the previous action.
 Use `this link <../../../_static/files/document-generation/demos/invoice-template.docx>`_ to download it.

 Read `Create DOCX from template <create-docx-from-template.html#create-docx-document-from-template>`_ article to understand how the templating engine works.